danchoi/boston-ruby/README.md

             jferris : jferris pushed to master at jferris/jferris.github.com      : 06:44PM 03/20
     [...]

+## Unix pipelining tip

+In all cases, the most recent items (thread, post, tweet) are at the bottom of the output.
+So to see the latest stuff immediately, with the option to scroll up to see into the past, I recommend piping the command to `less +G`, e.g.

+    boston-ruby m | less +G

 ## Not seeing yourself in the output?

 To get your tweets included in the output, go to this BostonRB wiki page and